chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 ###Deploying to Heroku###
 <i>The following steps require that the [Heroku Toolbelt](https://toolbelt.heroku.com/) has been installed locally and that a Heroku account has been created.</i>

-Navigate to the project directory on the command line.
+Navigate to the project directory on the command line

 Create a new application on Heroku
 ```